 Nyunggai Warren Mundine AO – Executive Chairman

-Warren is a regular opinion contributor to major Australian and Indigenous newspapers including The Australian, Australian Financial Review, Daily Telegraph, Herald Sun & Courier Mail and the Koori Mail.
+Warren is the author of bestselling memoir Warren Mundine – In Black and White and host of Sky News Australia’s Mundine Means Business.
+He is a regular opinion contributor to major Australian and Indigenous newspapers including The Australian, Australian Financial Review, Daily Telegraph, Herald Sun & Courier Mail and the Koori Mail.
 He appears regularly on Sky News and ABC television and radio.
 He is in high demand for public addresses and appearances.

 Warren has received recognition for his contribution and commitment to Australia.
 In 2016 he was made an Officer of the Order of Australia.
 He has Honorary Life Membership of the NSW Local Government Aboriginal Network, was awarded the Centenary Medal for services to the community and local government and received the Bennelong Medal for Leadership in Indigenous Affairs.
 In 2012 he was made an Alan McGregor Fellow of the Centre for Independent Studies.
 In 2009 Warren was awarded a Doctor of the University (honoris causa) from Southern Cross University for services to the community, business and local government.

 Warren is a member of the Bundjalung First Nation of Australia and a descendant of the Gumbaynggirr and Yuin First Nations of Australia.

 Elizabeth Henderson is a lawyer and strategy and communications consultant, experienced in business transformation, cultural & workplace change, negotiation and communications.